 WONDER BOYS

 A comedy drama set in the academic world of English Literature during winter in Pittsburgh is already ticking quite a few boxes for me.
-Add a fine cast headed by Michael Douglas and a decent director, Curtis Hanson, fresh from his triumph with 'LA Confidential', and everything's set fair.
-So yes I enjoyed this quite a bit, even if at the end I felt a tinge of disappointment.
+Add to that a fine cast headed by Michael Douglas and a decent director, Curtis Hanson, fresh from his triumph with 'LA Confidential', and everything's set fair.
+And yes I enjoyed this quite a bit, but by the end I was left feeling disappointed.
 It never quite takes off as I hoped it would.
-It doesn't help that between seeing this picture for the first time and this rewatch I have seen the excellent 'The Holdovers' which scratches a similar itch, just a whole lot better.
-It also doesn't help that a lot of the film is taken up by Tobey Maguire, not a favourite actor of mine, who inevitably plays a gifted but odd student of Professor Tripp (Douglas), at the expense of screen time that could have been better allocated to Robert Downey Jr (as Tripp's editor) or Frances McDormand (as his mistress).
-As a comedy it's not tha...
+It didn't help that between seeing this picture for the first time and this rewatch I had seen 'The Holdovers' which scratches a similar itch, but just a whole lot better.
+It also doesn't help that a lot of the film is taken up by Tobey Maguire, not a favourite actor of mine, who inevitably plays a gifted but odd student of Professor Tripp (Douglas), at the expense of screen time that could have been better allocated to Robert Downey Jr (Tripp's editor) or Frances McDormand (Tripp's mistress).
+As a comedy it's not that funn...